zkutasi/homelab/selfhost/tools/README.md

 # Tools

-These are some useful tools combinded into selfhosted images.
+These are some useful tools combined into selfhosted images.

 ## Requirements